 Motivation often stems from relevance and enjoyment.
 Connect your learning to your personal goals or interests, and celebrate your progress along the way.
 Surrounding yourself with a learning community can also provide encouragement and accountability.

-How does curiosity contribute to lifelong learning?
+What role does curiosity play in lifelong learning?

 Conclusion